ColstonBod-oy/weird-java-kotlin-notes/README.md

 <!-- GET AN ARRAY OF MAPS KEYS -->
 ## Get An Array Of Map's Keys

-This is a snippet I found on [Stack Overflow](https://stackoverflow.com/questions/39891112/get-an-array-from-a-map-and-convert-the-keys) which converts a set of map keys into an array.
+I found these examples on [Stack Overflow](https://stackoverflow.com/questions/39891112/get-an-array-from-a-map-and-convert-the-keys) which converts a set of map keys into an array.

 ### 2a Examples